cyfronet-fid/marketplace/README.md

 Running `./bin/setup` automatically installs githooks (using `overcommit` gem) for code linting.
 But if you're using an IDE for repository management then you will probably experience problems with commiting code changes.
-This is related to the fact that some IDE's do not inherit user's `.bash_profile` or any other scripts which traditionally set environmental variables.
+This is related to the fact that some IDE's do not inherit user's `.bash_profile` or any other scripts which traditionally set OS environmental variables.

 Installed githooks require access to ruby, so ruby environment must be available for IDE.